rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 ##### Installing Meteorite
 Meteorite installation is also similar to Meteor installation in which a single command is enough to do the magic..

+{% highlight bash%}
-`sudo -H npm install -g meteorite`
+sudo -H npm install -g meteorite
+{% endhighlight%}

 Once Meteorite is installed we can use `mrt` command to create projects as well as to install packages..it will act like an alias to `meteor` command..